DeGefen/BigData/content/Questions/Questions.md

 - C) Free tier
 - D) On-demand
 ?
-- Amswer: B) Reserved pricing
+- Answer: B) Reserved pricing
 Explanation: Reserved pricing offers discounts for long-term commitments, making it cost-effective for predictable workloads.
 See: [[AWS Cloud Services]]

 Question: Which AWS service is best suited for running serverless code in response to events?